Frequently Asked Questions

-US citizens traveling to EU countries do not need a visa.
-A visa is required of US citizens to enter Turkey and this is purchased at the point of entry into Turkey.
+US citizens traveling to European Union countries do not need a visa.
+A visa is required of US citizens to enter South Africa and Turkey and this is purchased at the point of entry or may be obtained on-line.
 If your itinerary includes other countries that have visa requirements for US citizens, you will be advised by CTC.

-Travelers holding a passport from any country other than the United States, must contact the consulate of the countries to be visited to determine if you need a visa for entrance.
+Travelers holding a passport from any country other than the United States, must contact the consulate of the countries to be visited to determine if a visa is required for entry.
 It is the responsibility of the individual traveler to determine the visa requirements and apply for the appropriate documentation.
 CTC will assist by providing backup documentation as requested.

 When and where should I get my passport?

-Complete information on applying for new passports or renewal of existing passports can be found on the following website: http://travel.state.gov/passport/passport_1738.html
+It’s recommended that you apply for your new passport or passport renewal as soon as you make the decision to travel.
+Complete information on applying for new passports or renewal of existing passports can be found here:

 How long does my passport have to be valid after my return?